test7766987/InterDroid/README.md

 Due to the large data size(10G+), which exceeds GitHub's capacity, we have uploaded the detailed data to [Google Drive](https://drive.google.com/drive/folders/1P3jdUHk7iM9JWvow4gmwUYRcEoyqUw4j?usp=sharing).

+Please note that due to the storage limitations of Google Drive, only the complete Inter-app Dataset (with corresponding APKs for each app) and the complete Knowledge Base Dataset (which does not require APKs) are available in [the above Google Drive link](https://drive.google.com/drive/folders/1P3jdUHk7iM9JWvow4gmwUYRcEoyqUw4j?usp=sharing).
+Due to storage constraints, the Benchmark Dataset is provided without the associated APKs.
+However, we have made the complete Benchmark Dataset, including the corresponding APKs for each app, available in [a separate Google Drive link](https://drive.google.com/drive/folders/1rC_OTxIg5bqFRVaY636bfPOpV_P8-1eE?usp=sharing).

 This part is the Inter-app Dataset: Full collection of records.

 This dataset is the combination of Benchmark and Knowledge Base.